open-ephys-plugins/virtual-reference/README.md

 ![virtual-ref-editor](https://open-ephys.github.io/gui-docs/_images/virtualreference-01.png)

-Makes it possible to flexibly reference any combination of channels to any other.
+Makes it possible to reference any combination of channels to any other.

 ## Installation